2023 Equality Florida Legislative Slate

 The freedom to determine our own healthcare–including gender-affirming care, access to abortion, and HIV prevention and treatment–is crucial to our fight for LGBTQ equality.
 These are highly personal and familial public health decisions, not political ones.

-OPPOSE HB 1421/SB 254: The outrageously overreaching Trans Ban Bill (HB 1421) and Criminalizing Gender Affirming Care Bill (SB 254) both undermine parental rights, medical freedom, and limited government.
-These bills fundamentally alter state custody laws to favor an unsupportive parent over another parent seeking gender affirming care for their child; threaten doctors with jail time for providing medically-supported gender affirming care to transgender children; and make accessing care more difficult for transgender adults by denying them access to telehealth and restricting what healthcare professionals can serve them, even if they have been providing care for years and years.
+OPPOSE HB 1421/SB 254: The outrageously overreaching Trans Ban Bill (HB 1421) and Criminalizing Gender Affirming Care Bill (SB 254) both undermine parental rights, medical freedom for adults, and limited government.
+These bills fundamentally alter state custody laws over existing custody agreements from out of state to favor an unsupportive parent over another parent seeking gender affirming care for their child; threaten doctors with jail time for providing medically-supported gender affirming care to transgender children; and severely restrict transgender adults’ access to care by limiting their access to telehealth and overwhelmingly restricting what healthcare professionals can serve them, even if they have been providing care for years.
 The bills would override the decisions of parents about what care to seek for their transgender kids, contrary to the position of the American Medical Association, American Psychological Association, and American Academy of Pediatrics supporting such care.
-HB 1421 also goes even further by mandating government-forced detransition by the end of this year for all minors currently receiving healthcare; denying transgender adults the ability to get insurance for their care; and denying transgender Floridians legal recognition on their birth certificates.
 This is about extremist politics, not well-being.
-Free states don’t deny parents custody or imprison doctors over widely accepted health care for children.
-Sponsors are Rep. Fine and Sen. Yarborough.
+Free states don’t interfere with adults’ decisions about their personal and widely accepted healthcare, deny parents custody, or imprison doctors over widely accepted health care for children.
+Sponsors are Rep. Fine and Sen. Yarborough. – PASSED

-OPPOSE HB 1403/SB 1580: No one should be denied critical medical care, but the “License to Discriminate in Healthcare” bill (so-called “Medical Conscience” bill) would allow healthcare providers and insurers to deny a patient care on the basis of religious, moral, or ethical beliefs.
-It creates a license to discriminate by allowing healthcare employers to discriminate in hiring, and it bars medical Boards from disciplining doctors for spreading misinformation.
+OPPOSE HB 1403/SB 1580: No one should be denied critical medical care, but the “License to Discriminate in Healthcare” bill (so-called “Medical Conscience” bill) would allow healthcare providers and insurers to deny a patient certain forms of care on the basis of religious, moral, or ethical beliefs about those health care services.
+The bill language has been amended so it should not allow discrimination based on a patient’s identity.
+It also bars medical Boards from disciplining doctors for spreading misinformation.
 It prioritizes personal beliefs over patient well-being.
-Sponsors are Rep. Rudman and Sen. Trumbull.
+Sponsors are Rep. Rudman and Sen. Trumbull. – PASSED

 OPPOSE HB 1265/SB 952:Anyone experiencing gender dysphoria deserves support, and the Undermining Employer Coverage of Gender Dysphoria bill (the so-called "Reverse Woke Act") is a bad faith attempt to deny that.
-It discourages employers from offering insurance coverage for gender-affirming care by burdening employers with an unlimited financial liability.
+It discourages employers from offering insurance coverage for gender affirming care by burdening employers with an unlimited financial liability.
 Supportive employers would be responsible for the cost of any employees’ detransition care forever, no matter the cost and even if they are no longer employed by that business.
-Sponsors are Rep. Yarkosky and Sen. Ingoglia.
+Sponsors are Rep. Yarkosky and Sen. Ingoglia. – STOPPED IN COMMITTEE

 OTHER LGBTQ EQUALITY

 OPPOSE HB 1521/SB 1674: Transgender people are part of our families, workplaces, and our neighborhoods, and they need to be able to use the restroom just like everyone else.
-The Anti-Trans Bathroom Bill criminalizes transgender people for using the restroom that matches the gender they live every day.
-The bill prohibits gender-inclusive restrooms and changing facilities in schools, private businesses, public shelters, healthcare facilities, and jails.
+The Anti-Trans Bathroom Bill could criminalize transgender people for using the restroom that matches the gender they live every day.
+The bill creates a discriminatory system for accessing bathrooms and changing facilities in public and private schools, correctional facilities, and any government owned or leased building, which could include City Hall, airports, and convention centers.
 This kind of law makes it impossible for transgender people to go about their daily lives like other people—and it opens the door to abuse, mistreatment, and more.
-Sponsors are Rep. Plakon and Sen. Grall.
+Sponsors are Rep. Plakon and Sen. Grall. – PASSED

 SUPPORT HB 163/SB 874: Government records should be accurate and respectful.
-The Gender Marker Update would allow for driver's license or ID cards to provide for male, female, or nonbinary gender designation.
-Sponsors are Rep. Arrington and Sen. Torres.
+The Gender Marker Update would allow for driver's licenses or ID cards to provide for male, female, or nonbinary gender designation.
+Sponsors are Rep. Arrington and Sen. Torres. – DIED IN COMMITTEE

 CRIMINAL JUSTICE & PROTECTING DEMOCRACY